Roe algebras of coarse spaces via coarse geometric modules: Mappings of operators

 \cref{lem: operators with same coarse support are close} shows, in particular, that if $u_0$ and $u_1$ are controlled unitaries with the same coarse support, then $u_0u_1^*$ is a unitary element in $\cpstar{\CHy}$.
 To better leverage this observation, we make some definitions. \begin{definition} Let $\crse X$ be a coarse space, and let $\CHx$ be an $\crse{X}$-module.
 Then we denote by \begin{enumerate}[label=(\roman*)] \item $\coe{\crse X}$ the set of coarse equivalences $\crse{f \colon X \to X}$; \item $\cuni{\CHx}$ the set of unitaries $u \colon \CHx \to \CHx$ such that both $u$ and $u^*$ are controlled. \end{enumerate} \end{definition}

 Observe that both sets above are, in fact, groups under composition (in the definition of $\cuni{\CHx}$ it is necessary to impose that $u^*$ is controlled in order to have inverses).
 The action by conjugation of $\cuni{\CHx}$ on itself is nothing but $\Ad$.
 It then follows from \cref{prop:coarse functions preserve controlled propagation} that the group of unitaries $U(\cpstar{\CHx})$ is a normal subgroup of $\cuni{\CHx}$.
-The following is now easy to prove. \begin{proposition} Let $\CHx$ be a discrete $\kappa$-ample module of rank $\kappa$, where $\kappa$ is arbitrary.
-Then there is a natural injective homomorphism
+The following is now easy to prove.

+\begin{theorem} Let $\CHx$ be a discrete module that is $\kappa$-ample of local rank at most $\kappa$, where $\kappa >0$ is arbitrary.
+Then there is a canonical isomorphism